 - The keyboard (2 halves).

-- TA 3.5mm TRRS cable: this connects the two halves of your keyboard.
+- A 3.5mm TRRS cable: this connects the two halves of your keyboard.
 TRRS stands for tip-ring-ring-sleeve (the connector type) and can be replaced with any other TRRS cable if you want to customize or extend it.

-- A mini USB cable: this connects the keyboard to your computer.
+- A USB Type C cable with a Type A dongle: this connects the keyboard to your computer.

 - Six small red washers.
 These can be inserted between the tilt/tent leg and the keyboard, to disable the positive stops (the clicks at specific angles) and allow infinite adjustability.

 - If you ordered the printed keycaps, you will also receive two loose F and J keys with no tactile nubs on them, which you can replace your existing F and J keys with, in case you want to use a layout such as Colemak in which there is no reason to have nubs on F and J (since they're not in the home row).

 - The Wing wrist rest comes in its own box.